Every employee gets a performance appraisal but is that all what you wanted?

 11. When are you reviewing my performance next?

 Learning about your next appointment for performance appraisal notifies about the duration to improve your act.
 You get to learn about a certain duration or time to develop new skills for better work management.
 It also indicates your boss that you have accepted the feedback and going to prove yourself for the better next time.

 12. Ask anything else you want to know:

-Apart from these basic questions to ask during performance review, you might want to know something else that you are curious about.
+Apart from these basic questions to ask during a performance review, you might want to know something else that you are curious about.
 Without thinking over a lot, ask your boss about your preferred question.
 It can be something personal or related to your profession, but if you are eager to learn about it, this is the best time to ask.

 13. Ask any question which is related to your job industry:

 Employees of different job industries will have different queries.
 For example, an employee who works on a Sales and Marketing industry might want to know about his company’s required number of targeted potentials after 6 months.
 Or an employee working in a construction company might want to learn about the new utilities required for construction work.
 So the question might differ according to your job platform.
 You should clarify whatever doubts you have regarding your job.